 CANCUN, MEXICO (AP) - Negotiators reported progress Thursday at the U.N. climate conference, setting the stage for agreements on a support fund for poorer nations and other steps easing global warming’s impact.
-The complex talks stretched deep into the night to try to meet a Friday deadline.
+But it appeared the complex talks might run overtime into the weekend.

-Once again this year the annual negotiations under the U.N. climate treaty won’t produce an overarching, legally binding deal to slash emissions of carbon dioxide and other global warming gases.
-From the start, the talks focused instead on a package of secondary items, including setting up the “green fund” for developing countries.
+Once again this year the annual negotiations under the U.N. climate treaty, scheduled to end Friday, won’t produce an overarching, legally binding deal to slash emissions of carbon dioxide and other global warming gases.
+From the start, the talks focused instead on secondary areas, including setting up the “green fund” for developing countries.

-In that and in a half-dozen other areas, world environment ministers and other delegates were still haggling late Thursday over the wording of texts.
-But the conference president, Mexican Foreign Secretary Patricia Espinosa, sounded an upbeat note.
+But in that and in a half-dozen other areas, world environment ministers and other delegates were still haggling late Thursday over the wording of texts.

 Yamada did say he believed parties could reach agreement.
 The talks were difficult, he said, but “we are engaging in how we can find good wording which can accommodate not only Japan but other countries.”